2019-2020 CALENDAR PLANNING

 At the conclusion of the study session the school board provided administration with direction to provide an FAQ and comments from the study session, survey all parents and staff in addition to students in grades 8-12, have additional discussion with elected school site council representatives, and obtain additional data from the City of Laguna Beach and local art festivals.

 The survey was conducted by Hanover Research in May and received 2,105 responses.
 Survey data is included below.
 The Board reviewed the survey data at a special Board meeting on June 19, 2018, and directed staff to develop revisions to the committee's recommendation for information only at the July 17, 2018 regular Board meeting.
-These revisions are included below.
+The Board reviewed and discussed revisions to the Committee's proposed calendars at the meetings on July 17, 2018 and August 21, 2018.
+The Board directed staff to bring calendars for the 2019-2020 and 2020-2021 school years to the Board for action at the September 25, 2018 Board meeting.
+The options are included below.

 This page will be updated regularly with additional information as the process develops.